 New Officer Field Training

-Upon graduation from WCLEA, new officers spend up to two years under the mentorship of an experienced conservation officer, or “field trainer”, applying and refining the knowledge and skills gained during WCLEA.
+Upon successful graduation of WCLEA, recruits move to the CO21 level and will begin a 12 month new officer field training program under the mentorship of an experienced Conservation Officer or “field trainer”, applying and refining the knowledge and skills gained during WCLEA.

 Upon successful completion of the new officer field training program, new Conservation Officers will be fully implemented to the CO24 level.